A Brief Personal Story

 - My last trip to The Lake District with DSLR bulk on my back was the impetus for wanting to downsize in the first place. ↩︎

 - Charlie was our first pet together, and if I may, the best little cat you could imagine.
-He would come when called, speak when spoken to, and often when not, and if we were sitting, it wasn’t long before Charlie was sitting with us.
+He would come when called, speak when spoken to, and more often then not, if we were sitting, Charlie was sitting with us.

 90% if the content produced for this site was with Charlie on my lap for at least some of it.
 I’d say “Charlie, time for work.” and he would dutifully hop on and keep me company.
 He was an awesome cat, and we are still very sad to lose him at only 13 years of age. ↩︎